-- sharing the context and evidence on which policy development is being based, both at the start and throughout the policy process - engaging a broad range of experts both from a professional and an experiential point of view - in the development of policy and ensuring their views are effectively gathered and demonstrably part of the result - using new platforms to break open traditional consultation approaches to enable citizens to comment and track how policy is developing

-The UK government is committed to make policy open by default in the Civil Service Reform Plan.
-Open policy making is about improving the quality of policy making - recognising that Whitehall does not have a monopoly on the policy making process and that effective policy making necessarily relies on external input in an increasingly networked world.
+- sharing the context and evidence on which policy development is being based, both at the start and throughout the policy process - engaging a broad range of experts both from a professional and an experiential point of view - in the development of policy and ensuring their views are effectively gathered and demonstrably part of the result - using new platforms to break open traditional consultation approaches to enable citizens to comment and track how policy is developing on the policy making process and that effective policy making necessarily relies on external input in an increasingly networked world.
 Open policy making does not change the core tasks of the policy process, which remain as they ever were: the policy question still needs to be properly defined and analysed; and options still need to be developed, tested, implemented, and evaluated.
 Open policy making therefore changes the way and the pace at which policy advice is prepared, recognising that there is no one 'model' or 'one size fits all' approach.
 It reaches for new tools and techniques that can help.